moov-io/imagecashletter/README.md

 ## Usage

+### Docker Image

+You can download [our docker image `moov/imagecashletter`](https://hub.docker.com/r/moov/imagecashletter/) from Docker Hub or use this repository.
+No configuration is required to serve on `:8083` and metrics at `:9093/metrics` in Prometheus format.
+We also have docker images for [OpenShift](https://quay.io/repository/moov/imagecashletter?tab=tags).

 ### Go library

 `github.com/moov-io/imagecashletter` offers a Go based Image Cash Letter file reader and writer.
 To get started checkout a specific example: